nburrus/tuxpaint/docs/gl_ES.UTF-8/README.txt

            Controls to erase saved work — saved drawings (via the Open dialog) and exported templates (via the New dialog) — can be disabled.
 (See the "noerase" configuration option.)

+   "Controlling Tux Paint" documentation
+           A brief overview of how Tux Paint can be controlled — mouse, tablet, touchscreen, joystick, and keyboard — has been added to the README documentation.

    See CHANGES.txt for the complete list of changes.